npiscitello/Base16ball/README.md

 ###Goals (this game might...):
 * have both batting and fielding play modes
 * display the baseball diamond with runners on base

+##Implementation
+There will be a 'ball' and an 'umpire' class.
+The 'ball' class will create objects of the 'ball' containing data such as the text to display, the class of problem (hex -> bin, etc.), and the answer.
+The 'umpire' class will be in charge of generating balls and judging input.
+There's also going to be a 'manager' class as a wrapper; it will handle play/pause, save, and statistics storage.